fluxfw/SrRestoreRoleTemplates/README.md

 # SrRestoreRoleTemplates ILIAS Plugin

-Reapply didactic or role templates to objects
+Automatic reapply didactic or role templates to objects

 This is an OpenSource project by studer + raimann ag, CH-Burgdorf (https://studer-raimann.ch)